 School Lane Row of houses from 18 North Street to No 7 School Lane.
 Three cottages (Nos 7, 9, 11) in School Lane2 were originally one 15th century medieval open hall farmhouse, probably belonging to a freeman.
-Some The Village Hall (previously the Carrington School) built of the original cruck beams are still visible inside numbers 9 and 11 and concealed within the dividing wall between numbers 7 and 9.
+Some of the original cruck beams are still visible inside numbers 9 and 11 and concealed within the dividing wall between numbers 7 and 9.
 The original thatched roof was removed during the Great Fire in 1905 in order to save the buildings.
 Nos 9 and 11 are Grade 2 listed.
 Extensions have been done at the rear but the front retains a pleasant coherence which should be retained.